-2.1.
-GermaNet
+3.1 GermaNet

-Compared to the huge amount of online English linguistic resources, there are not as many large-scale German lexicons like GermaNet which have properly modelled lexical syntactic and semantic information.
+Compared to the huge amount of online English linguistic resources, there are not so many large-scale German lexica like GermaNet, which has properly modelled the lexical syntactic and semantic information.
 Therefore, GermaNet appears to us as a valuable resource to extend our lexicon.

 GermaNet is a lexical semantic net for German, developed at the university of Tübingen.
-It is based mainly on the WordNet framework, containing 10.652 nouns, 6.904 verbs and 1.657 adjectives.
-One big advantage of GermaNet is that the semantic classification of the words is very fine grained.
+It is mainly based on the WordNet framework, containing about 10.652 nouns, 6.904 verbs and 1.657 adjectives.
+One big advantage of GermaNet is that the semantic classification of the words is very fine-grained.
 Like in WordNet, a semantic concept (so-called synset) is represented by a group of words.
 There are 19.213 synsets in GermaNet and in addition 24.920 synonyms in synsets.
 The synsets are connected through their lexical and conceptual relations.
 The basic lexical relations are synonymy, antonymy and pertains to, while the conceptual relations are hyponymy ('is-a'), meronymy ('has-a'), entailment and cause.
-The hyponymy relation information constitutes a hierarchical semantic structure of GermaNet.
+The hyponymy-relation information constitutes a hierarchical semantic structure of GermaNet.
 Compared to WordNet, verbs in GermaNet are annotated additionally with selectional restrictions, which are important for the deep natural language processing.

-2.2.
-Inference Tool
+3.2 Inference Tool

-GermaNet itself provides a simple search interface that allows searches for the relations assigned to a word.
-However, this search interface is still too restricted to be directly usable different applications.
+GermaNet itself provides a simple search interface that allows to search for the relations assigned to one word.
+However, this search interface is still too restricted to be directly usable for different applications.
 The ontology inference machine provides three different functions:

-- Retrieval of relations assigned to a word

-- Retrieval of relations between two words

-- Flexible navigation in the GermaNet graph starting from a certain node with search depth and search relationship as arguments
+- Retrieval of relations assigned to one word - Retrieval of relations between two words - Flexible navigation in the GermaNet graph starting from a certain node with search depth and search relationship as arguments

-The first search function is actually a reimplementation of the search interface existing in GermaNet.
-An example of a query is 'find all synonyms of the German word Bank'.
-For the first sense bench, we find the word Sitzmöbel (engl. sitting furniture) as its synonym.
-For the sense corresponding to financial institution, its synomyms are Geldinstitut (engl. money institution) and wirtschaftliche Institution (engl. financial institution).
+The first search function is actually a reimplementation of the search interface existing in the GermaNet.
+For example, a query is 'find all synonyms of the German word Bank'.
+For the first sense bench, we find the word 'Sitzmöbel' (sitting furniture) as its synonym.
+For the sense corresponding to financial institution, its synomyms are 'Geldinstitut' (money institution) and 'wirtschaftliche Institution' (financial institution).

 The second type of functions is to search for and test the relations between two words.
 This search type provides important information like 'is-a' and 'has-a' relation between words, which supports the coreference resolution between terms in the information extraction application.
 Let us give a simple example.
-We would like to know the relationship between the word Internet-Service-Provider and the word Firma (engl. company).
-Our search tool tells us that the Internet-Service-Provider is a hyponym of the word Firma.
-It indicates that the first word is a subconcept of the second one.
+We would like to know the relationship between the word 'Internet-Service-Provider' and the word 'Firma' (company).
+Our search tool tells us that the 'Internet-Service-Provider' is a hyponym of the word 'Firma'.
+It indicates that the first word is a sub-concept of the second one.